-The attached image shows a standard star field that we use a lot at the Steward Observatory 2.2 meter telescope on Kitt Peak.
+As an example of a standard star field, Figure 24.1 shows a standard star field that we use a lot at the Steward Observatory 2.3 meter telescope on Kitt Peak.
 The table of numbers show the V magnitudes and colors of the stars as determined by Landolt (Astronomical Journal, 1992, v.
 104, p.
 340)